 3 December 2021

-- Iain White, Michael Dakin, Eduardo García, Marc Mehlen, Seema Shukla, Timothy Lees, Pedro Cubillas, Alexandra Borrallo Veiga, Nazim Faïd, Christian Kremer, Arvine Nooralian, Louis Mamère, Aubry Kocian, Audrey Mucciante
+- Iain White, Michael Dakin, Eduardo García, Marc Mehlen, Seema Shukla, Tim Lees (He/Him), Pedro Cubillas, Alexandra Borrallo Veiga, Nazim Faïd, Christian Kremer, Arvine Nooralian, Louis Mamère, Aubry Kocian, Audrey Mucciante, Michael Panayi

 - London, Luxembourg, Madrid